deKilla/anchart3d/README.md

 - Michael Fuchs ([deKilla](https://github.com/deKilla))
 - Timo Hasenbichler ([timoooo](https://github.com/timoooo))

-#Preface
+#### Preface

 This project has been developed by three ambitious students, who are studying at the university "FH Joanneum" in Graz, Austria.
 The project is an open source library for visualizing JSON data as three dimensional Charts (e.g. Pie Charts or Bar Charts), which are not just perspective 3D, but are also interactive (e.g. you can zoom in/out or rotate), and therefore visualize a lot more data.
 It offers an intuitive configuration and is overall very comprehensible due to the structured and easy-to-use API.

-#### <i class="icon-file"></i> Getting started
+#### Installation

+In order to easily use anchart3d in your project, just use
+    npm install anchart3d
-Just include the anchart3d.js in your document.
-All other dependencies are bundled into that file and you're ready to go.
+and you're good to go.

+#### Getting started

+Just place this script tag at the bottom of your page and initialize it as shown below.

 ```
 <script type="text/javascript" src="js/anchart3d.js"></script>
 ```
 There is also an optional stylesheet file "anchart3d.css", that contains basic styling information to get things started easier.
-After that, you can (optionally) configure the chart and initialize it:
+After that, you need to initialize and (optionally) configure the chart:

 ```
 var configuration = {